 Water Industry Commission for Scotland

-Water Plus (Severn Trent and United Utilities JV)
+Water Plus Ltd (Severn Trent and United Utilities JV)

 Ayr Environmental Services

-- Providing regulatory advice to the Water Industry Commission for Scotland on a wide market review exercise with a view to reform the retail market arrangements in Scotland.
+- Advised the Water Industry Commission for Scotland on a wide-ranging Market Review exercise for the non-household retail market in Scotland.

 Other key lawyers: